Krishna Mathoera: 2020 Surinamese general election

 She was pleased to see the turnout for the 2020 Surinamese general election but although she was there at 6:30 a.m. it was taking hours to process the voters.
 She was popularly re-elected in the 2020 election when she was the VHP party leader in Paramaribo, and is one of seven elected VHP members of Paramaribo.
 On 16 July 2020, she became the Minister of Defense in the cabinet of Santokhi.
+She was still the minister in 2025 when she stood again for election.